phaser-discord/community/FAQ.md

 an existing project.

-That said, enough essential things are different (no `ScaleManager` yet, `Scene` works differently than `State`, etc.) that it takes a little thinking and the work to describe how all the old CE concepts map into v3 is planned but currently incomplete.
+That said, enough essential things are different (no `ScaleManager` yet, `Scene` works differently than `State`, etc.) that it takes a little thinking.
+The work to describe how all the old CE concepts map into v3 is planned but currently incomplete.

 ## Should I user Phaser CE or v3?